karbolak/LOGComments_ItML_finalproject/README.md

 We have to cleanup the whale of logreg, split in etc.
 Parameter tuning etc.

+Observations:
+-> Overfitting cannot be detected by analysis of non-loss values.
+-> regularisation hyperparameters have to be tuned during VC (e.g. k-fold) -> We compare validation/test loss and training loss

+Can we use LogLoss?

 Results from the first run:
 Accuracy: 0.77